springer12/simplisafe-python/README.md

 1. [Check for open features/bugs](https://github.com/bachya/simplisafe-python/issues)
   or [initiate a discussion on one](https://github.com/bachya/simplisafe-python/issues/new).
 2. [Fork the repository](https://github.com/bachya/simplisafe-python/fork).
-3. (_optional, but highly recommended_) Create a virtualenv: `python3 -m venv .venv`
+3. (_optional, but highly recommended_) Create a virtual environment: `python3 -m venv .venv`
-4. Install the dev environment: `script/setup`
+4. (_optional, but highly recommended_) Enter the virtual environment: `source ./venv/bin/activate`
-5. Enter the virtual environment: `source ./venv/bin/activate`
+5. Install the dev environment: `script/setup`
 6. Code your new feature or bug fix.
 7. Write tests that cover your new functionality.
 8. Run tests and ensure 100% code coverage: `script/test`